 18. Kosovo uses the Euro.

 Kosovo is not a member of the European Union, but does use the Euro currency.

 It is thought that many people living and working in Kosovo get by on a monthly wage of less than 500 Euros.

 19. Kosovo even made their international soccer debut in ’16, too.

 Kosovo first joined UEFA, as well as FIFA, the same year they headed to the Olympic Games.
 In fact, they even scored their first goal the same year, in 2016.
 Unlucky, Finland.

 20. It’s a true caving country!

 Kosovo is awash with limestone caves and nooks.
 Its most popular site of interest is The Marble Cave, which has been a tourist hotspot since the mid-1960s.

-Do you know any interesting or fun facts about Kosovo?
+Do you know any interesting facts about Kosovo?
 Share them in the comments below!